Florida Contract Lawyers

 Contracts are legally binding documents that serve as the foundation for a business venture or relationship.
 These promises are enforceable, and when things go wrong, there may be grounds for a legal case.
 However, all contracts are not created equal and may include unique clauses or promise certain services.
 The differences make the contract strong, but they can also make litigation more complicated.

 At Moore Rabinowitz Law, we leave no stone unturned when investigating a case.
-Our attorneys put more than 80 years of experience to work by creating a unique, custom-fit strategy to meet our clients' needs.
+Our attorneys put our experience to work by creating a unique, custom-fit strategy to meet our clients' needs.
 Choose a legal team that aggressively advocates for you.
 Choose Moore Rabinowitz Law.

 Call our Florida attorneys at (754) 253-8387.

 Contracts are legally binding, meaning any violation of the terms in the agreement could result in legal action and penalties.
 Drafting a contract is a meticulous process because of the considerations and requirements necessary to make a valid contract.

 In general, a contract must have the following elements: